-Switch EFI to boot from destination drive.
+Create new EFI boot entry for destination drive.
 If you've got to do with a 64-bit Windows configured to the uEFI boot mode, the following option will become available for you to define what instance of Windows OS you'd like to boot from once the operation is over.
 Anyway you can specify a bootable device at any time through Boot Corrector.